Definable separability and second-countability in o-minimal structures: Topological definitions and basic results

-The space $(M,\tausorg)$, as well as other spaces that fail to be definably second-countable, arise naturally when considering the pointwise convergence topology among definable families of functions.
-For example $(M,\tausorg)$ is the topology induced on $M$ by the collection of characteristic functions $\{ \mathbbm{1}_{(x,\infty)} : x \in M\}$ with the pointwise convergence topology, if we identity each characteristic function $\mathbbm{1}_{(x,\infty)}$ with its index parameter $x$.
+The space $(M,\tausorg)$, as well as other spaces that fail to be definably second-countable, arise naturally when considering the pointwise convergence topology on definable families of functions.
+For example $(M,\tausorg)$ is the topology induced on $M$ by the collection of characteristic functions $\{ \mathbbm{1}_{(x,\infty)} : x \in M\}$ with the pointwise convergence topology, given that we identify each characteristic function $\mathbbm{1}_{(x,\infty)}$ with its index parameter $x$.

 In order to work with Definition~\ref{dfn:2nd-count} we require a generalization of the introduced notion that applies to definable subsets of a definable topological space and which is maintained after passing to finite unions.
-Sadly this is not the case with the property of being definably second-countable in the subspace topology.
+Sadly, this is not the case with the property of being definably second-countable in the subspace topology.
 This generalization will involve the following definition.

 \begin{definition} Let $(X,\tau)$ be a topological space and $Y\subseteq X$.
-A \emph{$\tau$-basis for $Y$} is a family of open sets $\Bb$ satisfying that, for every $y\in Y$ and open set $A$ with $y\in A$, there exists some $U \in \Bb$ such that $x \in U \subseteq A$.
+A \emph{$\tau$-basis for $Y$} is a family of open sets $\Bb$ satisfying that, for every $y\in Y$ and open set $A$ with $y\in A$, there exists some $U \in \Bb$ such that $y \in U \subseteq A$.
 In other words, $\Bb$ is a family of open sets which contains, for every $y\in Y$, a basis of open neighborhoods of $y$. \end{definition}

-It is easy to see that if a topological space $(X,\tau)$ admits a countable cover of subsets which admit each a countable $\tau$-basis then $(X,\tau)$ is second-countable.
+It is easy to see that, if a topological space $(X,\tau)$ admits a countable cover of subsets which admit each a countable $\tau$-basis, then $(X,\tau)$ is second-countable.
 This is in contrast with the fact that there exist non-second-countable topological spaces which can be partitioned into finitely many second-countable subspaces (see Example A.16 in \cite{andujar_thesis}).
-This key difference makes the notion of $\tau$-basis useful in proving that a topological space is second-countable, by proving the existence of one such partition.